EMD SD40-2: SD22ECO

 The SD22ECO is an EMD SD40-2 or similar, repowered with an EMD 8-710-ECO engine.
 The resulting locomotive is rated at 2150 hp, and meets EPA Tier II emissions regulations.

 SD30C-ECO

 The SD30C-ECO is an EMD SD40-2 re-powered with an EMD 12-710 prime mover.
 The locomotive is rated at 3000 hp and meets EPA Tier 0 emissions regulations.
+A similar rebuild, the SD40E3 was carried out by CSX in early 2017.

 ET23DCM

-The ET23DCM is an EMD SD40-2 rebuilt by GE Transportation, and repowered with a GEVO-6 prime mover.
+The ET23DCM is an EMD SD40-2 rebuilt by Wabtec, and repowered with a GE Evolution Series Inline 6 cylinder prime mover.
 This locomotive meets the EPA Tier 4 emission standards.
-CSX has ordered 13 rebuilds.
+CSX has ordered 15 locomotives, and Wabtec constructed one demonstrator locomotive.